DarylMc/Homebridge-cbus-installer/SETUP.md

 [<img src="https://user-images.githubusercontent.com/28332686/229351337-3717be4c-e0b8-4a7b-aa8f-677401fc2fa9.jpg">](https://youtu.be/x28SieXtzN8)

 # Setup Homebridge-CBus and CGate on Raspberry Pi using MacOS (using M1 MacBookPro)
+## The setup script will interactively create all Homebridge config and settings based on data in the project xml file.

 - You will need a [Raspberry Pi](https://core-electronics.com.au/raspberry-pi-4-model-b-2gb.html) (recommend Raspberry Pi4 Model B 2GB ram).
 - [Case for Raspberry Pi](https://core-electronics.com.au/pimoroni-aluminium-heatsink-case-for-raspberry-pi-4-black.html)